 Reverse Repo Rate

-Reverse repo rate is the rate of interest at which the central bank borrows funds from other banks for a short duration.
+Reverse Repo rate is the rate of interest at which the central bank (RBI) borrows funds from other banks for a short duration.
 The banks deposit their short term excess funds with the central bank and earn interest on it.

 Reverse Repo Rate is used by the central bank to absorb liquidity from the economy.
-When it feels that there is too much money floating in the market, it increases the reverse repo rate, meaning that the central bank will pay a higher rate of interest to the banks for depositing money with it.
+When it feels that there is too much money floating in the market, it increases the reverse repo rate, which means that banks earn higher rate of interest when they deposit money with the central bank.

 CRR (Cash Reserve Ratio)

-Banks are required to maintain a percentage of their deposits as cash, meaning that if you deposit Rs.
+Have you ever wondered what happens to the amount that you deposit in bank?
+It is used by banks to earn money by investing or lending it to others (house loans, personal loans etc.).
+But as per the regulations, banks cannot use the entire amount deposited with them for this purpose.
+They are required to maintain a percentage of their deposits as cash.
+So, if you deposit Rs.
 100/- in your bank, then bank can’t use the entire Rs.
 100/- for lending or investment purpose.
 They have to maintain a portion of the deposit as cash and can use only the remaining amount for lending/investment.
-This minimum percentage which is determined by the central bank is known as Cash Reserve Ratio.
+This minimum percentage, which is determined by the central bank, is known as Cash Reserve Ratio.

 SLR (Statutory Liquidity Ratio)

 Apart from keeping a portion of deposits with the RBI as cash, banks are also required to maintain a minimum percentage of deposits with them at the end of every business day, in the form of gold, cash, government bonds or other approved securities.
 This minimum percentage is called Statutory Liquidity Ratio.

 If you deposit Rs.
 100/- in a bank, and assuming CRR to be 6% and SLR to be 8%, the bank can use 100-6-8= Rs.
 86/- for giving loan or for investment purpose.